 - E. Roads, driveways and utilities. - 1.
 New roads, driveways, or utilities shall avoid WRAs unless the applicant demonstrates that no other practical alternative exists.
-In that case, road design and construction techniques shall minimize impacts and disturbance to the WRA by the following methods:
+In that case, road design and construction techniques shall minimize impacts and disturbance to the WRA by the following methods: - a.

-- a.
 New roads and utilities crossing riparian habitat areas or streams shall be aligned as close to perpendicular to the channel as possible. - b.
 Roads and driveways traversing WRAs shall be of the minimum width possible to comply with applicable road standards and protect public safety.
 The footprint of grading and site clearing to accommodate the road shall be minimized. - c.
-Road and utility crossings shall avoid, where possible: - 1) Salmonid spawning or rearing areas; - 2) Stands of mature conifer trees in riparian areas; - 3) Highly erodible soils; - 4) Landslide prone areas; - 5) Damage to, and fragmentation of, habitat; and - 6) Wetlands identified on the WRA Map.
+Road and utility crossings shall avoid, where possible: - 1) Salmonid spawning or rearing areas; - 2) Stands of mature conifer trees in riparian areas; - 3) Highly erodible soils; - 4) Landslide prone areas: - 5) Damage to, and fragmentation of, habitat; and - 6) Wetlands identified on the WRA Map.

 Response: The only available route for access to the subject property is from Willamette Falls Drive, and the developable area is on the opposite side of Bernert Creek from the roadway.
 It is not possible to avoid crossing the WRA.
 Crossings have been designed to minimize impacts to the WRA and stream to the greatest extent possible.
 The western crossing is aligned with the existing culvert for the vacated Willamette Falls Drive ROW.
 The eastern crossing will extend an existing culvert in order to minimize additional impacts within the resource.
 Both crossings will be as close to perpendicular as possible given the geometry of the site and the alignment of Willamette Falls Drive.
 No salmonid spawning or rearing areas are known to be present onsite.
 No stands of mature conifer trees are present.
-Highly erodible soils and landslide prone areas are not present onsite.
+Highly erodible soils are not present onsite and both the City's Potential Landslides Map and the geotechnical report (Exhibit A) confirm that no landslides are located onsite.